Tixit/Gem.js/README.md

   * eg. checkboxes should be toggled if you press enter while they're focused on
 * Figure out how to make defaultStyle objects able to take into account Block styles etc
     * Make sure everything in styles is overridable (including run/kill javascript), because its important that any default can be changed overridden
+* Figure out how to support @keyframes and that kind of thing

 * Consider making Style objects dynamically changable, and also inheritable/extendable so that you can extend the style object of a Block instead of having to extend the object passed to a Style prototype